Anna Maria A. Miller

 Youth Symphony Conductor

-Anna Maria Andrews Miller is in her fifteenth year with Metro Nashville Public Schools.
+Anna Maria Andrews Miller is in her seventeenth year with Metro Nashville Public Schools.
 A native Pennsylvanian, Mrs. Miller received her Bachelor of Science in Music Education from Duquesne University and her Master of Music in Music Education from Boston University.

-Mrs. Miller’s professional affiliations include membership in the National Association for Music Education, Tennessee Music Education Association, American String Teachers Association and the Middle Tennessee School Band and Orchestra Association where she has served as a member of the Executive Board and currently serves as high school Mid-State Orchestra Chairperson.
+Mrs. Miller’s professional affiliations include membership in the National Association for Music Education, Tennessee Music Education Association, American String Teachers Association, and the Middle Tennessee School Band and Orchestra Association where she has served as a member of the Executive Board and currently serves as high school Mid-State Orchestra Chairperson.

 Prelude Strings Conductor